 We believe there is benefit in sharing and sometimes questioning our beliefs or values; who do you agree with on the big important things, or who do you have your most interesting disagreements with?
 What are you agreeing or disagreeing about?

 4. Being different

 We recognize that “fitting in” in all the contexts we live in can sometimes be difficult.
 Duke values all kinds of differences and believes they make our community better.
 Feel free to tell us any ways in which you’re different, and how that has affected you or what it means to you.

-Duke’s commitment to diversity and inclusion includes sexual orientation, gender identity, and gender expression.
-If you’d like to share with us more about your identity in this context has meaning for you as an individual or as a member of a community.
+Duke’s commitment to inclusion and belonging includes sexual orientation, gender identity, and gender expression.
+Feel free to share with us more about how your identity in this context has meaning for you as an individual or as a member of a community.